-It is not uncommon for students and lecturers of law, members of the legal profession and the judiciary to utter the words such as 'justice must not only be done, but must be manifestly seen to be done', 42 or 'justice delayed is justice denied'.
-In presumed innocent until the prosecution could prove the case against him beyond all reasonable doubt or the case against him is not proven rather than he is not guilty: It is not for the accused to prove his innocence.
+It is not uncommon for students and lecturers of law, members of the legal profession and the judiciary to utter the words such as 'justice must not only be done, but must be manifestly seen to be done', n42 or 'justice delayed is justice denied'.
+In other words, it is contrary to accepted judicial practice that justice is only seemed to be done.
+Moreover, an accused is presumed innocent until the prosecution could prove the case against him beyond all reasonable doubt, or the case against him is not proven: It is not for the accused to prove his innocence. n43